 Place a dab of glue on the back of a wooden star.
 Attach it to the front of the wooden peg doll angel ornament.

 DIY wooden angel Christmas ornaments make beautiful handmade holiday decorations.
 My daughter and I are thrilled with how gorgeous they look flying on our Christmas tree!
 We hung them on our tree near our Walnut Shell Manger Ornaments so that the angle ornaments fly above baby Jesus.
 They look absolutely darling together!

-- DIY Wooden Peg Doll Elf Ornaments
+- Elf Ornaments

 - DIY Rainbow Colored Peg Dolls